Online Resources for Research on Dominican and Caribbean Culture & History: Home

 Ethnic NewsWatch - Search for full-text peer-reviewed, magazine and newspaper articles in this database that specializes in ethnic studies.
 Topics such as the Dominican Republic, the Caribbean and Dominican migration are covered.

-1. You will be required to use a password when using databases off-campus.
-The password is the whole barcode number on your student ID.
+1. You will be required to login when using databases off-campus.
+Login using your CUNY Login (firstname.lastname##).

 2. Use short keywords in search box, such as: Dominican migration or Caribbean history.
 Use different combination of keywords such as race Dominican Republic or Caribbean culture or add music, politics or food.